-Sinopec pays $1.5 billion for Talisman North Sea stake
+Sinopec pays $1.5 billion for Talisman North Sea Stake

 Sinopec will take a 49 percent stake in Talisman's North Sea assets, which Talisman will operate.
 With a partner on board, Talisman said it will defer decommissioning of some platforms and look to do additional infill drilling and exploration.

-Analysts said the new partnership will lower Talisman's exposure to the North Sea and could make its production forecasts more reliable.
-Operating issues with its UK platforms have in the past caused the company to come up short of expectations and disappoint investors and analysts.

-"We are positive on today's announcement as it shows not only the undervalued nature of (Talisman's) assets but also de-emphasizes the North Sea, which has been operationally problematic for the company and the source of most guidance reductions," Andrew Potter, an analyst at CIBC World Markets.

-Talisman, whose stock was up almost 7 percent late on Monday, said Sinopec will be able to appoint its employees into key positions within Talisman Energy (UK) Ltd.
+Talisman, whose stock was up almost 7 percent early on Monday, said Sinopec will be able to appoint its employees into key positions within Talisman Energy (UK) Ltd.

 Aberdeen, Scotland-based Talisman UK holds an interest in 46 North Sea fields and operates 11 offshore platforms and one onshore platform.